samgriesemer/vim-roam/README.md

   and show backlinks for the file you're currently editing.
 As changes are made to the wiki files, vim-roam will automatically re-index new content to ensure backlinks remain up to date.
-If your wiki files change outside of vim, the next time you open the backlink buffer only those files that changed since their previous cache time will be updated.
+If your wiki files change outside of vim, the next time you open the backlink buffer only those files that have changed since their previous cache time will be updated.

 # Extensions